bitbrace/CS3500-Fall17-FedeleWardKahrlMaki/Documentation/etcREADME.txt

 Provides:-------------------------------------------------------------------------------------------------------------------------

-This page provides the function 'errpage' for generating an error page with a message of your choice.
+Function: 'errpage' for generating an error page with a message of your choice.
+Function: 'startup' for initializing the database and performing periodic cleanup of stale data

+Variable: 'domainName', which should contain the domain name of the server itself (details get messy)